top of page

 At a basic level:

-• Balayage is hand-painted for a softer, more blended result
+• Balayage: Hand-painted for a softer, more blended result

 When Balayage Is the Better Choice